 Other gases that may be measured using this technique are:

-WARNING: Many sensors may not be used to measure gas/air or gas/oxygen mixtures which are capable of ignition.
+WARNING: once again, many sensors can’t be used to measure gas/air or gas/oxygen mixtures if they are potentially flammable.

 Applications range from high purity gas production to furnace atmospheres.